Álvaro Cazula

-Álvaro Gastón Cazula (born 16 August 1996) is an Argentine footballer who plays as a defender for Argentine club San Miguel.
+Álvaro Gastón Cazula (born 16 August 1996) is an Argentine footballer who plays as a defender for Chilean club San Marcos de Arica.

 Club career

 Born in Salta, Argentina, Cazula started his career with Gimnasia y Tiro in his hometown.
 When the club was in the 2013–14 Torneo Argentino A, he was promoted to the first team by Salvador Ragusa, and made his debut in the 1–0 win against Chaco For Ever on 1 December of the same year.

 In 2019, he signed with Gimnasia y Esgrima de Jujuy in the Primera Nacional under Marcelo Herrera.
 In 2022, he moved abroad and joined Macará in the Ecuadorian top division on a one-year loan.

 In 2024, Cazula moved to Chile and signed with Deportes Copiapó in the Chilean Primera División.
 In the second half of the same year, he returned to Argentina and joined San Miguel.

+Back to Chile, Cazula joined San Marcos de Arica for the 2026 season.